Mohammad-Ghouse-virtuoso/cookie-gallery_/README.md

 - Smooth transitions and hover animations
 - Animated testimonials with auto-scroll
 - Mobile-first design
+- Dedicated gifting journey at `/gift/:boxId` with a calm, tactile layout (modal fallback on small screens)

 Loading skeletons and animations
 ### 📱 **Additional Pages & Content**